daniel-ziorli/redaction-extension/README.md

 # redaction-extension

-To use go to extensions and add an unpacked extension to your extensions.
 This extension uses the chrome extension API alongside AWS to take site content and redact any identifying names.
 This should reduce bias in the hiring process.

+## How to install

+Click the top right go to more tools > extensions.
+Once youre in the extensions page click load extension at the top left and select the redaction-extension folder.
+Then go to the top right of your chrome browser and pin the extension to the quick bar.